Immigration Advising

 Reporting Requirements/What to do after receiving OPT Approval

-1. Submit a copy of the Employment Authorization Document (EAD card) to your immigration advisor in the College of Extended Education and Global Engagement immediately upon receiving it.
-The card copy can be scanned and sent by email to international@humboldt.edu
+- Submit a copy of the Employment Authorization Document (EAD card) to your immigration advisor in the College of Extended Education and Global Engagement immediately upon receiving it.
+The card copy can be scanned (front & back) and sent by email to international@humboldt.edu

-2. Employment: You must notify your immigration advisor in the College of Extended Education and Global Engagement as soon as possible once you accept an offer of employment so that they can update your SEVIS record and stop the 90 day unemployment “clock”.
+- Employment: You must notify your immigration advisor in the College of Extended Education and Global Engagement as soon as possible once you accept an offer of employment so that they can update your SEVIS record and stop the 90 day unemployment “clock”.
+You can only report work that is at least 20 hours or more per week (part-time).
 You will need to report the following information:

-3. A statement of how the job is related to your field of study
+- A statement of how the job is related to the program of study/major listed on the I-20

 To report this information, please submit the OPT Reporting Form, also found on the Forms list.